 A few years later I assembled a second guitar from a custom-ordered Martin EC-28 kit.
 This guitar was a gift for our oldest daughter Tara for her graduation from college.
 This started a handmade guitar gift tradition that repeated for Rachel and Scott.

-When I retired in 2007 from a 35 year career in engineering, I set a goal of constructing two guitars per year in a journey to learn to create outstanding instruments.
+When I retired in 2007 from a 35 year career in engineering, I set out on a journey to learn to create outstanding instruments.
 This period was also marked by the pursuit of the phi proportioned guitar.

 Much of the how-to information has been gathered from periodicals such as Guild of American Luthiers, books, information on the internet, and in workshops at the GAL conferences and Healdsburg festivals.